Introduction to Object Oriented Programming¶

-Many of you are already familiar with the ideas of Object-Oriented Programming (OOP), but let's review so that it's fresh in our minds
+Many of you are already familiar with the ideas of Object-Oriented Programming (OOP), but some of you are not.
+If you are familiar, it's not bad to review and see how OOP is done in JS.

 General Idea¶